 4. Analytics SEO

 Analytics SEO is a critical element when trying to optimize for search engines.
 Analytics not only measures the success of brand campaigns, it also assesses key metrics to help you dictate the course of future campaigns.
 Of the different types of SEO, analytics represents the wristband of our watch, tying everything together to make sense of your website’s audience.
-Important metrics to analyze are not limited to:
+Important metrics to analyze are not limited to:- Conversion rate, which demonstrates the appeal or need for specific goods and services.
+Capitalize on the pages that deliver the highest rates across your site.

 - Click-through rate, which indicates the average number of pages a visitor “clicked-through”.
 This can be a negative metric, as users should be able to quickly find what they’re looking for in as few clicks as possible.